 Prophylactic appendectomies are occasionally performed if the patient is undergoing other abdominal surgery.
 For instance, if the patient has an ovarian cyst removed or a hysterectomy, the doctor may perform an appendectomy at the same time.
 The reason for this is twofold.
 If the patient has a history of abdominal pain, such as with endometriosis, that pain can mask the symptoms of appendicitis.
 Additionally, recovering from abdominal surgery isn't pleasant, and by removing the appendix at the same time as conducting other surgery, you minimize the likelihood of additional surgery.

-If you found this article interesting, you may want to read some of the related HowStuffWorks articles listed on the next page.
+If you found this article interesting, you may want to read some of the related HowStuffWorks articles listed below.
 You'll also find a few links that can provide you with more information about the appendix.